 Q. How long has the IACA Nonprofit Mini-Grant Program been in existence?

-A. This program is a new initiative of Integrity: Arts & Culture Association.
+A. This program is a fairly new initiative of Integrity: Arts & Culture Association.
 It began in July 2018.

 Q. How often do you award grants to nonprofit organizations?

-A. It is our current goal to provide non-profit grants quarterly.
+A. It is our current goal to provide non-profit grants every 4 months.
 Grants are awarded 3-4 weeks after each cycle.
 Funds are awarded approximately 2-3 weeks after that.
-The current application deadline date is February 28, 2019 at 11:59PM (CST) for funding in March 2019.
-Other 2019 dates TBA.
+The current application deadline date is July 1, 2019 at 11:59PM (CST) with our funding decision being made by July 31, 2019.